JohnnyCurran/ExShortcut/README.md

 shortcut label 12345 bugfix
 ```

-## Git integration
+## Github integration

-If you use suggested shortcut branches for git integration, Shortcut will automatically read the story ID from the current branch name
+If you use the suggested shortcut branch names for github integration, Shortcut will automatically read the story ID from the current branch name.

 For example, to label your current story with `bugfix`, simply:

 ```bash